deepenpatel3/recruiting-exercises/inventory-allocator/src/README.md

 ### Instructions on how to run the test cases:
+> Disclaimer: Due to lack of clarification, I have assumed that in case of one item being insufficient whole order will be returned as [].
-- I have used unittest framework for testing.
+- I have used python as programming language and unittest framework for testing.
 > In terminal, at the current directory, run:
 ```
 python test.py